FPGA-Networking/Low-Cost-and-Programmable-CRC/README.md

 first open source code covering the whole procedure of programming a single LUT.
 A complete procedure is described in the document, and the code(including tcl, python and verilog) are given here.

 ## Segmented Architecture
 The source code of proprsed segmented architecture can be accessed here.
+After adding the verilog source files in this folder to Modelsim, we can run a simulation.

 ## Test result
 The synthesis result, which is present as a vivado synthesis report is given here.
 The LUTs consumption and frequency can be founded.
 The throughput of segmented architecture on various frame length (64bytes to 1518 bytes) can be founded.